-Known as the City of Lackawanna, and sitting on the shore of Lake Erie, is a place many believed miracles happened in the nineteenth century.
+Known as the City of Lackawanna and sitting on the shore of Lake Erie, it is a place many believed miracles happened in the nineteenth century.

 His first assignment as a priest was to the institutions of Limestone Hill because of his excellent business sense, considering the high debt they were carrying.
 To deal with the cost of high heating bills, spending a night in prayer, and sprinkling Holy water on the ground, the drilling began on the property to locate natural gas.
 Several days went by, rosaries galore were prayed, then gas was found.
 It is still an active gas source today that could be used if needed.

 Father Baker was inspired by his devotion to the Blessed Virgin Mary.
 He went on to be known as the “Padre of the Poor.”
 His ministries over sixty years included:

 A home for young adult women

 St. John’s Protectory